-Following the groundbreaking book by Goleman, author Travis Bradberry and his colleague Jean Greaves capitalized on the growing interest in emotional intelligence and published their own book, Emotional Intelligence 2.0, which outlines a step-by-step program for enhancing it.
+Following the groundbreaking book by Goleman, author Travis Bradberry and his colleague Jean Greaves capitalized on the growing interest and published their own book, Emotional Intelligence 2.0, which outlines a step-by-step program for enhancing it.
 Bradberry and Greaves propose 66 evidence-backed strategies to build emotional intelligence by teaching self-awareness, self-management, social awareness, and relationship management.

 The authors claim that the book, praised by the Dalai Lama himself, can help you better understand the emotions of yourself and others, and offers a pre- and post-test to prove it.

 Research and Studies into the Theory of EQ

 There is a lot of research on emotional intelligence and its causes, associations, and consequences, but there are three relatively recent studies that have received a lot of attention (Sarkis, 2011):